What is Lumbago (acute lumbago)?

 Based on our experience with over 1,000 customers, we have identified three main mechanisms:

-mechanism | Description | frequency | Natural treatment |
+| Mechanism | Description | Frequency | Natural Treatment |

-Muscle tension | Reflexive spasm of the deep back muscles | 60% | Heat, hemp oil massage, relaxation |
+| Muscle tension | Reflexive cramping of the deep back muscles | 60% | Warmth, hemp oil massage, relaxation |

-Vertebral blockage | Dysfunction of the small vertebral joints | 25% | Gentle mobilization, manual therapy |
+| Vertebral blockage | Dysfunction of the small vertebral joints | 25% | Gentle mobilization, manual therapy |

-Nerve root irritation | Mechanical irritation of exiting nerves | 15% | Anti-inflammatory plant substances |
+| Nerve root irritation | Mechanical irritation of emerging nerves | 15% | Anti-inflammatory plant substances |

-Risk factors in the modern lifestyle
+Risk factors in modern lifestyle

 Our spine is designed for movement, not for hours of sitting.
 Modern living conditions create ideal conditions for lumbago.